CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 {{% /filter-item %}}

 {{% filter-item Semicolons %}}
-Use semicolons at the end of bullet points.
+You can use semicolons at the end of bullet points.
+If you choose to punctuate your bulleted list this way, do not capitalize the first letter in each bullet point unless it is a proper noun.
+Place a coordinating conjunction after the semicolon of the penultimate bullet point.

 * **Example:** Acceptable forms of identification include:
-  * Driver’s license;
+  * driver’s license;
-  * Birth certificate;
+  * birth certificate; or
-  * Or Social Security card.
+  * Social Security card.
 {{% /filter-item %}}